 One drug that treats spasticity is a muscle relaxant called baclofen.
 If oral drugs don't work for you, you might get an intrathecal baclofen pump.
 (This approach is also called ITB or intrathecal baclofen therapy.)
 Your doctor implants a pump under the skin of your belly.
 It's attached to a thin, flexible tube that carries the medication straight into the fluid of your spine.

 To check whether the treatment is right for you, your doctor will do a test first.
-They'll insert a needle into your spine (called a spinal tap) and inject baclofen into your spinal fluid.
+They'll insert a needle into your spine (called a lumbar puncture or spinal tap) and inject baclofen into your spinal fluid.
 After several hours, your doctor will know whether the medicine works.

 You’ll need surgery under anesthesia to place the pump.
 That always poses some risk.
 Other possible complications include: